Our Picks For The Best Beaches In Sithonia, Halkidiki

 How To Get To Lagonissi Beach

-Lagonissi beach is located south of Ormos Panaceas, on the east side of a small peninsula.
+Lagonissi Beach is located south of Ormos Panaceas, on the east side of a small Sithonia Peninsula.
 You can reach Ormos Panagias via the KTEL and then walk to the beach from there.
-Alternatively, if you arrive via car, parking is available near the beach.
+Alternatively, if you arrive via car, parking spaces are available near the beach.

 Best Beaches In Sithonia - Sarti resort town and famous long and empty sandy beach